benesch/schedul4-manifest/README.md

 # hack away
 ```

-Upon login, you'll be dropped into the project root at
+Upon login, `cd` into the project root at `/vagrant/project`.
+This
-`/vagrant/project`.
-This directory is automatically synced with
+directory is automatically synced with `THIS_REPO/project/` on your host
-`THIS_REPO/project/` on your host machine, so you can edit files with
+machine, so you can edit files with your text editor of choice, and run
-your text editor of choice, and run only `make` via SSH.
+only `make` via SSH.

 On OS X, the fastest way to install Vagrant is through [Homebrew's][homebrew]
 [Cask plugin][homebrew-cask]: